portellam/deploy-VFIO/README.md

     - What is tedious becomes trivial; reduce the number of manual steps a user has to make.
     - Specify answers ahead of time or answer prompts step-by-step (see [Usage](#Usage)).
 * **Hardware passthrough, not Hardware emulation**
-    - Preserve the performance of a virtualized OS (Gaming), through use of real hardware (VGA/GPU).
+    - Preserve the performance of a virtualized OS (Gaming), through use of real hardware (Video device).
 * **Quality of Life**
     - Choose multiple common-sense features that are known to experienced users (see [Features](#Features)).
 * **Your desktop OS is [Supported](#Linux).**